Doping in Russia: 2015

-In January 2015, then-All-Russia Athletic Federation President Valentin Balakhnichev resigned as treasurer of the International Association of Athletics Federations (IAAF).
+In January 2015, then-All-Russia Athletic Federation (ARAF) President Valentin Balakhnichev resigned as treasurer of the International Association of Athletics Federations (IAAF).

 In response to the ARD documentary, WADA commissioned an investigation headed by former anti-doping agency President Dick Pound, the report of which was published on 9 November 2015.
 The 335-page document, described as "damning" by The Guardian, reported widespread doping and large-scale cover-ups by the Russian authorities.
 It stated that the Federal Security Service (FSB) had regularly visited and questioned laboratory staff and instructed some of them not to cooperate with the WADA investigation.
 Two staff members said that they suspected that the offices and telephones were bugged.
 The report recommended that ARAF be declared non-compliant with respect to the World Anti-Doping Code and that the IOC should not accept any 2016 Summer Olympics entries from ARAF until compliance was reached.

 A day later, WADA suspended the Moscow Anti-doping Center, prohibiting the laboratory "from carrying out any WADA-related anti-doping activities including all analyses of urine and blood samples".
 On 13 November, the IAAF council voted 22–1 in favour of prohibiting Russia from world track and field events with immediate effect.
 Under other penalties against the ARAF, Russia has been also prohibited from hosting the 2016 World Race Walking Team Championships (Cheboksary) and 2016 World Junior Championships (Kazan), and ARAF must entrust doping cases to Court of Arbitration for Sport.
 ARAF accepted the indefinite IAAF suspension and did not request a hearing.
 ARAF's efforts towards regaining full IAAF membership will be monitored by a five-person IAAF team.
 On 18 November 2015 WADA suspended RUSADA, meaning that Russia does not have a functioning NADO for any sport.

 In November 2015, France began a criminal investigation into former IAAF president Lamine Diack, alleging that he accepted a 1 million euro bribe from the ARAF in 2011 to cover up positive doping results of at least six Russian athletes.